hyperstack-org/hyperstack/README.md

 ### Pusher Configuration

-Add `gem 'pusher'` to your gem file, and add `require synchromesh/pusher` to the client only portion of your components manifest.
+Add `gem 'pusher'` to your gem file, and add `//= require 'synchromesh/pusher'` to your application.js file.

 ```ruby
 # typically config/initializers/synchromesh.rb